berolomsa/replace-docx/Readme.md

 DOCX templates are being managed from UI interface http://url:8080/.
 Here you can delete/download/upload templates.

 For using replace function client must send POST request to server.
-Replaces docx file's placeholders
-Replace keywords are dynamic
-Find description below.
+This function replaces docx file's placeholders.
+Keywords for replacement are dynamic.

 **POST URL - http://url:8080/replace**

 Request example: